Chyaru/UPRobotics/README.md

 ROS UPRobotics
 We're a mexican team which is developing a rescue robot, in order to participate in the Robocup Rescue League.

 Let me define certain thigs, there are 2 projects, The one in the raspberry pi, and the other one in the Virtual Machine, CMakeList doesn't need to difeer, but there are 2 in the martino's carpet.
-If you want to test it, then keep the one with the VM, erase ir in the name.
+If you want to test it, then keep the one with the VM, erase VM in the name.
 I love C++ so I'm trying to code everything in this languaje.

 # RASPBERRY PI 4 AND ROS2 HUMBLE ACCESS TO PINS ON UBUNTU MATE 22.04 C++